MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 ## Try it out

  Try out the Azure OpenAI Service model to learn how to instruct it to generate a desired text.
-The prompt engineering interface comes with some sample prompts to help experiment with this capability.
+The prompt engineering interface comes with some sample prompts to help you try various instructions in this capability.

 To open the model: